(03) 5259 2290

 PO Box 372,

 This is a fun group for learning the Craft.
 Discover all about body language and voice control and how to become a different free.character and act.
 And enjoy the wide variety of sessions that take you through the many processes of Performance in a stress-free, pleasurable way.
-A great way to let yourself
+Due to popular demand this group has been moved to Wednesday nights.

 Not only are the visual arts flourishing in Portarlington, so are the literary arts.
 The initial Neighbourhood House Writing Group produced a wonderful anthology of short stories in 2013 called ?Woven Words?.
 A second writing group sprang up and met, also monthly, working on poetry and short stories.
 In 2016, these two groups produced a combined anthology of works titled ?Reflections?.
 This second group has also embarked on a new venture to produce a periodic magazine called ?The Portal? featuring short stories and poems written and selected by its members at its regular meetings.
 The magazine is available at the Neighbourhood House free of charge (while stocks last) or here on this website by clicking on the link below.
 We encourage readers of hard copies to pass them on after reading or leave them in places where others may pick them up, as stocks are limited.
 Happy reading! click here to download.
 The portal